ankurjuneja/event-rest-service/README.md

 This application lets you create events and provide the ability to add/inivte your friends to the created events.

-More information will coming soon...
+More information will be coming soon...